CslClient

 createJob(request: JobRequest): Promise<JobResponse | null>

-Creates a wrapper job and returns accepted job metadata or null on fail-silent transport or contract failure.
+Creates a wrapper job and returns accepted job metadata, a typed rate-limit result, or null on fail-silent transport or contract failure.

 ParameterTypeRequiredDescription